Tracking number: Formats

+For Companies Based in the United States of America (USA)

 FedEx Ground and Express tracking numbers are 12 digits (with the ability to expand to 14 characters in the future), while overall barcode length is 34 digits.

 A UPS tracking number, for domestic packages within the United States, will usually start with "1Z" followed by a 6 character shipper number (numbers and letters), a 2 digit service level indicator, and finally 8 digits identifying the package (the last digit being a check digit), for a total of 18 characters.

 DHL Express supports the carrier-independent ISO standard 15459-1 for the identification of single packages.
 Such identifiers consist of uppercase characters and numerals, and they can be up to 35 digits long.
 Companies that already use this standard do not require an additional identifier to track their pieces when shipping with DHL Express.
 In addition, DHL Express uses numeric identifiers of exactly ten digits to track transport orders (i.e. an order to transport a shipment consisting of one or more pieces from A to B).
 Customers can use both codes for tracking purposes.